kawalc1/kawalc1/README.md

+#Kawal C1
+![Logo](http://kawalc1.org/static/img/logo-kotak.png)

+For a description of how this software was used to verify the results of the 2019 Indonesian elections, read the information at [Kawal Pemilu](https://github.com/kawalpemilu/upload.kawalpemilu.org)

 # Verifikasi Otomatis Formulir Pemilu C1
-![Logo](http://kawalc1.org/static/img/logo-kotak.png)

 Deskripsi Use Case:
  1. Pengguna mengunggah formulir C1